EPA assessment area

 Ventilation systems have been installed in homes in Adelaide suburbs where levels of TCE have measured above the ‘safe’ categories of the indoor air level response range.
 The EPA has installed 3 systems in Beverley and 6 systems in Thebarton as part of a pilot trial to test international research and technology to determine whether it could be applied in South Australia.

 What if the EPA finds soil vapour intrusion exists in Unley?

-The purpose of the works at Unley are to determine whether soil vapour intrusion exists, and if so what further assessment works need to be undertaken.
-These works might include sampling on private properties closer to residential buildings, possible soil vapour sampling, indoor air sampling and crawl space or sub-slab sampling.
-All works on private properties will require the permission of the landowner to do so.
+The purpose of the work at Unley is to determine whether soil vapour intrusion exists, and if so what further assessment work needs to be undertaken.
+This work might include sampling on private properties closer to residential buildings, possible soil vapour sampling, indoor air sampling and crawl space or sub-slab sampling.
+All work on private properties will require the permission of the landowner to do so.

 What can be done to neutralise the contamination?

-For further information on health-related queries, please contact SA Health on 8226 7100.
+For further information on health-related queries, please contact SA Health on (08) 8226 7100 or email.